Vikit-ai/sdk/docs/_build/html/_sources/autoapi/subtitle_extractor/index.rst.txt

       Create blocks of subtitles

-      Args:
-          subtitles: The subtitles to process
+      :param subtitles: The subtitles to process

-      returns:
-          list of text tokens corresponding to the subtitles in some sort of human readeable format
+      :returns: list of text tokens corresponding to the subtitles in some sort of human readeable format

    .. py:method:: merge_short_subtitles(subtitles, min_duration=7)

       Merge subtitles which total duration is less than 7 seconds